 It has 8 columns along the front and 15 on each side, 17 counting the corner ones.
 Each column had a number of stone drums, in the case of the Parthenon there were 11, and each drum is aligned with wood dowels placed in central holes to line them up.

-The building was richly decorated with sculptures in and around the building and in the pediments - many of which were removed in 1802 by Lord Elgin and are now in the British Museum – all of which were originally brightly painted.
+The building was richly decorated with sculptures in and around the building and in the pediments - many of which were removed in 1802 by Lord Elgin and are now in the British Museum and known as the Elgin Marbles – all of which were originally brightly painted.

 Religious ceremonies did not take place inside temples but outside, the temple was the storeroom and home to the statue of the god or goddess.
 At the rear of the Parthenon was the Treasury room; the main space contained a 12-meter-high statue of Athena, clad in gold and ivory on a 1.5 meter tall plinth, the statue contained 1 ton of gold and cost as much as the building itself.
 A replica of this can be seen in the replica Panathon in Nashville in the USA.